 After your visit to the hearing center, they should provide you with a report of your visit.
 If not included with the report, request a copy of your audiometric test results.
 Not only will these results serve as a prescription for you, but it will serve as a baseline for you and your hearing care professional to monitor any changes in your hearing down the road.

-If you have been struggling to hear or have noticed a feeling of fullness in your ears, use our directory to find a hearing center near you.
+If you have been struggling to hear or have noticed a ringing in your ears, use our directory to find a hearing center near you.
 Then take it a step further and learn how to read your audiogram.
 This will enable you to be an active participant in your hearing health care and to make informed decisions about your treatment options.